Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Self-gravitation only.

-(i) if initially the CMWF is Gaussian, it will remain so at all times.
+A very important feature of equation (\ref{TD23}) is that if initially the CMWF is Gaussian, it will remain so at all times.
 In particular, if we impose a Gaussian ansatz for the solution of the form $\Psi(t,{\bf x})$=$\exp(-Ar^2+B_xx+B_yy+B_zz+C)$, we obtain a closed system of differential equations for the complex functions of time $A(t)$, $B_x(t)$, $B_y(t)$, $B_z(t)$, $C(t)$.
-The evolution law of $A(t)$ is particularly simple: where $<r^2>=3/(4Re(A))$.
-This feature leads to a substantial gain in computational time.
+The evolution law for $A(t)$ is particularly simple: where $<r^2>=3/(4Re(A))$.
+This feature leads to a substantial gain in computation time.

-It is worth noting that although the effective potential (\ref{fullpot},\ref{fullpot2}) is translationally invariant, this is not the case for the harmonic potential in \eqref{TD23}.
-However, because of the Galilean invariance of the gravitational self-interaction, one can associate \eqref{TD23} with the self-interaction expressed in a co-moving referential, with origin at the centre of the CMWF (and for which $<r>=0$), thereby effectively enforcing translational invariance in the approximation.
-The main effect of self-gravitation will therefore manifest itself at the level of the spread $<r^2>$ of the CMWF (or the density matrix of the centre-of-mass wavefunction (CMDM) in the case of a Monte Carlo approach {\it \`a la} GRW, as we shall see later on) which is precisely the quantity that we want to address experimentally.

-(ii) it possesses a conserved quantity $E^\mathrm{cons}$, similar to an energy which reads where the conserved potential is obtained after integrating the function $k$:

-In general, identifying the conserved potential with the effective potential (\ref{fullpot},\ref{fullpot2}), that is, imposing $V^{cons}(<r^2>)=V^{eff}(d=\sqrt{<r^2>})$ unambiguously defines the spring constant $k$: